 In the 40 years that I've been a professional dog groomer, I have never thought about changing my career and I want to express to you some of the reasons I love what I do.

 The reasons I love being a pet groomer

-3- As a Pet Groomer I have a blank canvas (dog) that I can work on from beginning to end.
+3- As a Pet Groomer, I have a blank canvas (dog) that I can work on from beginning to end.
 After finishing grooming a dog, I feel that I have accomplished what I set out to do.
 Seeing the result of my work (a beautifully groomed dog) puts a smile on my face.
 I also feel validated when the dog owner is happy with my work.
-I feel good about my work. the dog feels and looks better, the owner is pleased with the results, everyone is smiling and everyone is happy.
-This makes me feel that the work I do has meaning, value, and is rewarding.
+I feel good about my work, the dog feels and looks better; the owner is pleased with the results, everyone is smiling and everyone is happy.
+This makes me feel that the work I do has meaning, value and is rewarding.

 4- The dogs and their owners like me.
 They give me genuine praise when they see the results of my finished work on their dogs.
 They come back to me repeatedly.
 This makes me feel good about my job, my work, my art.
-All I can say is that I am grateful and thankful to the dogs and their owners.
+All I can say is that I am grateful to the dogs and their owners.
 I deeply appreciate their patronage.

-Are you satisfied with the present career?
+Are you dissatisfied with your present career?

 Are you thinking of making a change?
 Would you love working with dogs?
-It is not easy to select the "right" new career for yourself.
+It is difficult to select the "right" new career for yourself.
 If you've been feeling trapped, bored, frustrated, or unhappy in your current job, it is time to stop pretending that things will get better someday.
-Think about what you'd like to be doing.
-Do some research.
-Talk to people working in the field you are interested in.
-Take the necessary small steps to a career that will make you happy.
+Think about what you'd like to be doing, do some research, talk to people working in the field you are interested in.
+Take the small steps to a career that will make you happy.
 Believe in yourself and so will others.